 Therefore, it might be helpful to explain briefly one of the most fundamental issues that makes blockchain suitable to solve some problems but not others.
 That is the issue of incentives.
 At its core, blockchain technology deployment creates an “ecosystem” in which a variety of actors perform different tasks to keep the system running in a decentralized manner.
 The interests of these actors are not always aligned, so there must be some kind of balance between them in the form of incentives to keep them from corrupting the system.

-To achieve this, developers must invest a great deal of thought into the rules and the provisions in the system that will allow the actors on the blockchain to change the rules if needed.
+To achieve this, developers must invest a great deal of thought into the rules and the provisions in the system that will allow the actors on the blockchain platform to change the rules if needed.
 The Bitcoin scaling issue showcased how a well-designed system, in which the incentives are carefully balanced, can still face existential crises due to new challenges that arise.

 Therefore, blockchain solutions should not be taken as a silver bullet.
 The problem must be explored exhaustively before deploying a blockchain solution.
 Once a blockchain solution is chosen, the team in charge of the development must work through all these issues carefully to make sure that the deployment does not create more problems than it solves.
 Given that blockchain is a new technology, professionalism and attention to detail must prevail over the urge to get into the hottest space in the market.